 WHY CLOCALMIC?

 GlocalMIC starts from a practical reality: crises are no longer exceptional events but a constant feature of governance.
 Climate disasters, pandemics, armed conflicts, and economic disruptions increasingly overlap, cross borders, and affect multiple levels of government at once, yet their consequences are ultimately experienced locally.
-Global cities such as Barcelona, Bangkok, New York, Bogotá, or Johannesburg are highly interconnected hubs of mobility, trade, and political exchange, but they are also home to large and diverse migrant populations, including people facing legal, economic, and social vulnerability.
+Global cities such as Barcelona, Bangkok, New York, Bogotá, or Johannesburg are highly interconnected hubs of mobility, trade, and political exchange, but they are also home to large and diverse migrant populations.
 When crises occur, migrants are often disproportionately affected through job loss, barriers to services, uncertain administrative status, language obstacles, or housing insecurity.
-In practice, local authorities and local stakeholders society are usually the first actors responding on the ground.

 WHAT IS GLOCALMIC’S OBJECTIVE?